 Cover the roof of the shed with roofing felt, making sure the strips overlap at least 2″.
 Secure the tar paper to the plywood sheets with roofing staples.
 In addition, cut a 12″ piece for the top ridge.
 Fit the side drip edges over the roofing felt, while the bottom drip edges should be fit under.
 Place a starting course at the bottom of the roof, before installing the asphalt shingles.
 Always read the manufacturing instructions before starting the installation, as there are several aspects that differ.

 The first course should star with a 3 tab shingle, the second course with a 2 1/2 tab , the third course with a 2 tab, the forth course with a 1 1/2 tab, the fifth course with a 1 tab, the sixth course with a 1/2 tab.
 Repeat the process from the beginning, starting with the seventh course.
 Don’t forget that the shingles should overhang from the drip edge about a 1/4″.
 In addition, secure the asphalt shingles to the roof decking with tacks.

 Last but not least, we recommend you to take care of the finishing touches.
 In order to get a professional result, fill the holes and the gaps with wood filler and let it dry out for a few hours.
 Check if there are protruding screws and fix the issue if necessary.

 Thank you for reading our project about how to build a double carport and we recommend you to check out the rest of the projects.
 Don’t forget to share our projects with your friends, by using the social media widgets.
-LIKE us to help us add more free plans for you.
+LIKE us to be the first that gets our latest projects and to help us create more free plans.